oitejjho/public-service-api/README.md

 * Containerization
 * Integration with CICD i.e. jenkins / rancher
 * Metrics Expose
-* Integration with jaeger / slueth / opentelemetry for better visibility
+* Integration with jaeger / slueth / opentelemetry for better traceability
 * Integration with metrics collector i.e. prometheus
 * Integration with ELK stack
 * Integration with grafana for better visibility, observability and alerts